ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   Atom classified (from lld web)

-As above example, the foo2() is isolated node without any reference.
-It's dead code and can removed in linker optimization.
-We test this example by build-ch13_1.sh and find it cannot remove foo2().
-It's reasonable since the lld is in  early stages of development.
+As above example, the foo2() is an isolated node without any reference.
+It's dead code and can be removed in linker optimization.
+We test this example by build-ch13_1.sh and find foo2() cannot be removed.
+It's reasonable since the lld is in its early stages of development.
+Remind, llvm-linker is the linker works on IR level linker optimization.
+Sometime when you got the obj file only (if you have a.o in this case), the native linker (such as lld) have the opportunity to do Dead Code Stripping while the IR linker hasn't.

 Passes/Optimizations